Mangrove tree distribution: Landward expansion

 In contrast to seaward expansions in NZ, landward expansions are documented in a number of regions (Thailand, Australia, and Hawaii).
 The cause of landward expansions is not always clear.
 In Eastern Australia expansions have replaced salt marshes with various suggestions for the cause of landward expansion (increased rainfall, changes in hydrology, to local subsidence).
 Expansions in Hawaii are thought to be the result of invasions by exotic mangrove species.

 Expansion through conservation and restoration

 More recently, awareness of the economic, social, and ecological values of mangroves have led to an increase in the number of initiatives to protect and restore mangrove areas.
 Broader recognition of the connection of mangroves to coastal food chains, coastal protection and socio-economic welfare has driven recent conservation.
-For example, Bangladesh has undertaken extensive coastal afforestation (mass plantings) projects since 1966, leading to an increase in mangrove area in recent decades; 2005;.
+For example, Bangladesh has undertaken extensive coastal afforestation (mass plantings) projects since 1966, leading to an increase in mangrove area in recent decades; 2005.
 Many nations with mangroves have signed on to the 1971 Ramsar Convention on wetlands in the last two decades, making a commitment to wetland preservation.
 However, the adoption of protective legislation is not evenly spread.
 For instance, community initiatives to protect mangroves are common in Africa but little legislation exists compared to other regions, such as Asia.
+Despite the challenges, over the past 40 years there have been nearly 2000 km^2 of mangrove land cover that have been replanted.

+Case Study: Ecuador Mangroves

+Aquaculture began in Ecuador in 1969, and within the first 15 years, nearly 90,000 hectares of industrial shrimp farms were built.
+Starting in the 1990's, mangrove expansion began to slow down and started expanding in return.
+A mangrove reforestation project started in 2008 along with an order for aquaculture industrial shrimp farms to conduct reforestation with their own funds if they had in the past cut down mangroves.
+After 4 years, in 2012, 1,419 hectares of mangroves had been reforested.
+A survey from 2016 found that 83% of farms had already fulfilled their reforestation requirement, with others still in the process.